Veteran State Department employee charged with taking money from China

-A veteran State Department employee with top secret clearance pleaded not guilty Wednesday to felony charges of lying to federal investigators about tens of thousands of dollars she received from Chinese intelligence agents, according to court documents unsealed Wednesday.
+A veteran State Department employee with top secret clearance was in court Wednesday on felony charges of lying to federal investigators about tens of thousands of dollars she received from Chinese intelligence agents, according to court documents unsealed Wednesday.

 Candace Marie Claiborne, 60, of Washington, D.C., was arrested Tuesday and appeared Wednesday in U.S. District Court in Washington.
 She could face as long as 25 years in prison if she's convicted of obstructing an official proceeding and making false statements to the FBI.